-A parrot’s food pyramid should consist of about 15% vegetables.
-When you’re looking for the right foods to feed your pet, corn on the cob seems like a healthy choice.
-It provides your parrot with something to throw around and chew on.
+When seeking the right foods to feed your parrot, corn on the cob is a healthy choice.
+It also offers something to toss around and chew on.
 Your parrot will be able to pick out the corn and sharpen its beak on the core.

-Parrots can safely eat corn on the cob.
-The sugar content is natural and limited, so your parrot can enjoy this treat without coming to any harm.
-In fact, it’s one of the healthiest foods a bird can eat.
-Corn on the cob is full of vitamins, antioxidants, minerals, and fiber.
-Whether cooked or uncooked, canned or frozen, parrots can enjoy this food.
+Parrots can eat corn on the cob.
+The sugar content is natural and limited, so your parrot can enjoy this treat in moderation without gaining weight.
+Corn on the cob is rich in vitamins, antioxidants, minerals, and fiber.
+Whether cooked or uncooked, canned or frozen, parrots like eating it.

-Just be sure to wash the corn before serving.
-This will remove any pesticides or bacteria that may have accumulated.
-You should also avoid mixing butter, salt, or any flavorings with the corn.
-The more natural you can keep it, the better.
+Wash the corn before serving to remove any pesticides or bacteria that may have accumulated.
+Also, avoid mixing butter, salt, or any flavorings with the corn.
+The more natural you can keep it, the healthier it’ll be.

 Can Birds Eat Corn On The Cob?